 In addition to Northolt Halt on the Great Western Railway, a completely new station was opened on the London and North Eastern Railway in 1926, to serve and promote new housing development in the area.
 It was initially named ‘South Harrow & Roxeth’, before being changed to ‘Northolt Park’ in 1929 in deference to the new racecourse, though not as conveniently sited as racegoers would have liked.

 Dabbs Hill Lane was extended in 1935 to improve transit between the racecourse and the newly-opened Western Avenue (A40).
 It passed beyond the racecourse to the point where Eastcote Lane took a right angled turn.
 An additional set of entrance gates were installed there, reportedly a duplicate of those at the other end of Dabbs Hill Lane.
-To get past the racecourse site a creative solution was employed; the road was lowered into a cutting, adding a bridge over which riders could pass, unimpeded by traffic.
+To get past the racecourse site, the road was lowered into a cutting, adding a bridge over which riders could pass, unimpeded by traffic.

 Also in 1935, Dabbs Hill Lane was re-aligned at its eastern end to accommodate the construction of a new road of private houses in the narrow strip of land between it and the railway.
 This was named ‘The Heights’, and there was provision made for another entrance to the racecourse complete with gate pillars, though it is not known if gates were ever installed there.
 The gap in the houses remained for many years before a new house was constructed in its place.